 The committee is working on several immediate objectives, including developing a protocol of annual diversity training for all employees, raising funds for additional scholarships for minority students, establishing a Black alumni forum under the auspices of the CU Alumni Association, working to implement anti-racism strategies on the main campus and at all regional centers and teaching sites, integrating diversity strategies into the strategic planning process and promoting diversity via such initiatives as Dialogue on Race, Quality Enhancement Plan, seminars, chapel and more.

-“The Diversity Policy Committee will be working with Dr. Carter and the Administrative Council, Board of Trustees, faculty, staff and coaches to work toward a university environment that places value on all people regardless of race, ethnicity, gender, language, economic status, religion, etc.,” Chowning said.
+“The Diversity Policy Committee will be working with the Administrative Council, Board of Trustees, faculty, staff and coaches to work toward a university environment that places value on all people regardless of race, ethnicity, gender, language, economic status, religion, etc.,” Chowning said.

 Chowning said the committee’s task is to work, in this era when the quest for racial justice and equity has rightfully come to the forefront, with a renewed vigor to fulfill our commitment to diversity and the oneness of all people who are created in the image of God.